nje14/ip/docs/ON.md

 # on

-Finds all tasks that occurs on the specified date
+Finds all tasks that occur on the specified date

 ## Synopsis